 Rural Governance Development Programme 2017

-The Rural Governance Development Programme has produced excellent results—with last year’s participants showing a 38.8% average increase in governance capability and 18.1% for participants the year before.
+The Rural Governance Development Programme has produced excellent results—previous participants show a 29% average increase in overall governance capability.

 The programme involves 5 days of workshops spread over 10 months, in groups restricted to 24 participants.